Composing palindromes is hard.

 That’s when I started the project officially.
 I was commited to the work.
 The dream was to forge a set of computer-assisted tools that would allow anyone to compose palindromes.
 No big brain or peculiar genius required.
 All a person would need is an interest in word play, and a bit of creativity.

 I didn’t know for sure it would work.
 I just had a hunch.
 So I threw myself into the effort.
 I was coding like crazy.
 It took many tries and multiple rewrites.
 I tossed out most of the code and started over.
 After several failures, I got a design that seemed right.
 It had what seemed like the best features to solve the toughest problem with palindromes: finding another word to expand the nascent palindrome.

 More than a year later, the result is a website, palindromedary.us.
 The site is a collection of tools for composing palindromes.
 Now anyone can write original palindromes.
 The first tool is a reference book, Franklin’s Palindromedary.
 Second is the Palindrome Composer.
 Members have access to the tools, and the right to submit their shiny new palindromes for publication.
 Those I accept could wind up in the first anthology of original palindromes.
 If that book sells well enough, I’ll share proceeds with the authors.

 And there you have it, the first and only computerized tool set enabling human palindromic achievement.
-Membership is free during the pandemic.
+Membership is always free.
 Release your creativity.